KasperHesse/riscv-core/notes.md

   - Sources of flushes:
     - Delayed memory access in IF stage.
 Keep sending NOPs while waiting for the output to arrive
     - Branch mispredicted.
 When branch is evaluated in EX-stage, if mispredicted, flush IF and ID
+    - Jump: When a jump is performed, always flush IF and ID stages
 - Use ready/valid handshake between all stages?
 Make sure it's not combinationally tied all the way around
 - Must be at least 2-stage pipeline, due to the way we envision memory accesses in mem-stage